Sammy Williams: Early life and career

 Williams was born in Trenton, New Jersey to Joseph Williams, a factory worker and Nona Dibella, a hospital employee.
 He started taking dance classes at age 8 at a studio run by John Tucci.
 He used to tag along to his sister's dance class, and one day when she refused to attend, he said "I can do that!" and his career was born.
 (This anecdote is the basis for the song "I Can Do That" in the musical A Chorus Line, although it was not related by Williams' character in the play.)
 After graduating from Steinert High School in Hamilton Township, Mercer County, New Jersey, where he performed school plays, he left for New York City in 1967 at age 19 to make it on Broadway.

-He landed some tours and then appeared on Broadway in The Happy Time and Applause (musical) in chorus roles between 1968 and 1972.
+He landed some tours and then appeared on Broadway in The Happy Time and Applause in chorus roles between 1968 and 1972.